 Overweight

 Being overweight can also cause complications.
-One of the most common reasons for increased risk is because diabetes affects your body's ability to produce or distribute insulin, which can lead to high blood sugar levels.
+One of the most common reasons for increased risk is that diabetes affects your body's ability to produce or distribute insulin, which can lead to high blood sugar levels.

 Overweight individuals are more likely than others who are not overweight to have these symptoms and complications caused by diabetic neuropathy.